provenance-io/provenance/CONTRIBUTING.md

    This should be the last section before the `---` above the next version entry.

 Now, create/update the `RELEASE_CHANGELOG.md`.
-For release candidates above `2`, the existing `RELEASE_CHANGELOG.md` should be updated to include info on the new version at the top.
+For release candidates above `2`, the existing `RELEASE_CHANGELOG.md` should be updated to include info about the new version at the top.
-For other releases, delete any existing `RELEASE_CHANGELOG.md` and start a new empty one.
+For full or `-rc1` releases, delete any existing `RELEASE_CHANGELOG.md` and start a new empty one.

 1. Copy the lines from `CHANGELOG.md` starting with the new version header and ending on the blank line before the hr above the next version entry.
 2. Paste them into the `RELEASE_CHANGELOG.md`.